Televisa, Globo paid FIFA bribes for 2026/2030 World Cup rights: trial witness

 The three media companies have not been charged in the U.S. case.

-Burzaco’s testimony has described bribes to officials in exchange for media rights throughout international soccer, including regular payments amounting to tens of millions of dollars for rights to the Copa America and Copa Libertadores tournaments.
+Jorge Delhon, an Argentine lawyer who formerly worked for the government-run soccer television program Futbol Para Todos (Soccer for All), committed suicide late Tuesday, hours after Burzaco testified that he took bribes, Argentine police said. [nL1N1NL1SM]

-Jorge Delhon, an Argentine lawyer who formerly worked for the government-run soccer television program Futbol Para Todos (Soccer for All), committed suicide late Tuesday, hours after Burzaco testified that he took bribes, Argentine police said.
+The three former officials on trial in Brooklyn are Juan Ángel Napout, former president of the South American soccer governing body CONMEBOL and Paraguay’s soccer federation; Manuel Burga, former president of Peru’s soccer federation; and José Maria Marin, former president of Brazil’s soccer federation. [nL1N1NJ1FN]

-The three former officials on trial in Brooklyn are Juan Ángel Napout, former president of the South American soccer governing body CONMEBOL and Paraguay’s soccer federation; Manuel Burga, former president of Peru’s soccer federation; and José Maria Marin, former president of Brazil’s soccer federation.
+At the end of his testimony on Wednesday, Burzaco said that his company and its partners paid a total of $4.5 million in bribes to Napout, $2.7 million to Marin and $3.6 million to Burga to secure rights for soccer tournaments, and they promised millions more to each in future payments.

-Burzaco has testified that he was involved in bribe payments to all three.
 In opening statements Monday, their lawyers denied that they took bribes.